 A safety plan is made up of many components and in this session learners will be introduced to the basic structure of a safety plan.

-Organizational safety policies communicate senior management’s commitment to worker health and safety.
-This session teaches the basics of writing an organizational safety policy.
+Organisational safety policies communicate senior management’s commitment to worker health and safety.
+This session teaches the basics of writing an organisational safety policy.

 Introduction to the Safety Plan

 A strong introduction to the safety plan maintains momentum which is gained from the declaration of safety in the safety policy.
 This session illustrates the importance of the introduction to the plan.